-When the police come to the accident scene, they will get statements from you, the driver and witnesses.
+When the police come to the accident scene, they will get statements from you, the driver, and witnesses.
 Their purpose is to determine who was at fault.
 They may determine this at the scene or conduct an investigation and determine their conclusion later.

 However, the insurance companies may dispute the finding; they usually will send out an insurance adjuster to the accident scene and view the damages to people and property.

-As an injured pedestrian, you may file a pedestrian injury claim (PIP) against the driver’s liability insurance policy.
+As an injured pedestrian, you usually may file an injury claim against the driver’s liability insurance policy.
 Most states mandate that vehicle owners and drivers must carry liability insurance to handle personal injuries to other parties.

 In Oregon, the state requires that insurance companies cover your medical expenses and lost wages, regardless of who is at fault.
 This is known as personal injury protection insurance.